espocrm/documentation/administration/troubleshooting.md

 ## Check system requirements

 At Admiistration > System Requirements.
-It's important to have all required extensions are installed.
+It's important to have all required extensions installed.

 ## Scheduled Jobs are not working